svlada/springboot-security-jwt/etc/blog.md

 **Ajax authentication response example**

-If client supplied credentials are valid, Authentication API will reply with the HTTP response including the following details:
+If client supplied credentials are valid, Authentication API will respond with the HTTP response including the following details:

 1. HTTP status "200 OK"
 2. Signed JWT Access and Refresh tokens are included in the response body

 **JWT Access token** - used to authenticate against protected API resources.
 It must be set in ```X-Authorization``` header.

 **JWT Refresh token** - used to acquire new Access Token.
-Following API endpoint ```/api/auth/token``` is handling refresh token.
+Token refresh is handled by the following API endpoint: ```/api/auth/token```.

 Raw HTTP Response: